 - Timed Lyric Text: Readable text that animates in when the singer sings that lyric.
 The text animates in and disappears at the right time in the video.
 Write down the lyrics of the song so that you have the full text.

-Kapwing's free Lyric Video Maker can help creators bring a lyric video to life.
+Kapwing can be used as a Lyric Video Maker and help creators bring a lyric video to life.
 I recommend using Kapwing since it has simple tools for adding music, designing the scenes of the video, and timing out lyric text.
 Kapwing's free editor has no watermark, so it's perfect for people looking to get into making lyric videos for YouTube.

 In this tutorial, I’ll show you how to combine these ingredients into an amazing lyric video.
 Here’s how you can make a lyric video for free in 4 steps: